airaria/TextBrewer/docs/source/Concepts.rst

           * **labels** is required if and only if  ``probability_shift==True``.
           * You shouldn't ignore all the keys, otherwise the training won't start :)

-          In most cases **logits** should be provided, unless you are doing multi-stage training or non-classfification tasks, etc.
+          In most cases **logits** should be provided, unless you are doing multi-stage training or non-classification tasks, etc.

     Example::